-For U.S. small and medium-size companies, the Department of Commerce provides one hour of free legal advice for "SME IP Advisory Program" through the American Bar Association.
-Consult: http://apps.americanbar.org/intlaw/intlproj/iprprogram_consultation.html.
+For U.S. small- and medium-size companies, the U.S. Department of Commerce provides one hour of free legal advice via the "SME IP Advisory Program" of the American Bar Association.
+Consult: http://apps.americanbar.org/intlaw/intlproj/iprprogram_attorneys.html.

 Registration of patents and trademarks is on a first-in-time, first-in-right basis, so you should consider applying for trademark and patent protection even before selling your products or services in the Korean market.
 It is vital that companies understand that intellectual property is primarily a private right and that the U.S. government generally cannot enforce rights for private individuals in Korea.
-It is the responsibility of the rights' holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
-Companies may wish to seek advice from local attorneys or IP consultants who are experts in Korean IPR law.
-The U.S. Commercial Service can provide a list of local lawyers upon request.
+It is the responsibility of the rights holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
+Companies may wish to seek advice from local attorneys or IP consultants expert in Korean IPR law.
+The U.S. Commercial Service can provide a list of local lawyers, upon request.
 Please consult: http://export.gov/southkorea/usefullinks/lawfirms/index.asp.

-It is also recommended that small and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
-There are a number of these organizations, both Korea-based or U.S.-based.
+It is also recommended that small- and medium-sized companies understand the importance of working with trade associations and other organizations to support efforts to protect IP and stop counterfeiting.
+There are a number of these organizations, both Korea-based and U.S.-based.
 These include:

 A wealth of information on protecting IP is freely available to U.S. rights holders.
 Some excellent resources for companies regarding intellectual property include the following:

-CS Korea offers a fee-based service named the International Country Profile (ICP) http://export.gov/southkorea/servicesforuscompanies/icp/index.asp.
-The ICP includes the above information obtained by CS Seoul trade commercial specialist who visit the office of the Korean company as well as obtaining financial information from D&B Korea Co., Ltd. (http://www.dnbasia.com/kr/english/sitemap/) and Kroll International, Inc. (http://www.kroll.com/) both which also provide due diligence reports.
+CS Korea offers a fee-based service called the International Country Profile (ICP): http://export.gov/southkorea/servicesforuscompanies/icp/index.asp.
+The ICP includes the above information, obtained by the Commercial Service in Korea, in addition to a visit to the office of the Korean company, as well as obtaining financial information from D&B Korea Co., Ltd. (http://www.dnbasia.com/kr/english/sitemap/) and Kroll International (http://www.kroll.com/), both of which also provide due diligence reports.

 Major newspaper contacts: http://export.gov/southkorea/usefullinks/majornewspapersbusinessjournals/index.asp

-The “Featured US Exporters (FUSE)” site provides information on how you can advertise your products on our worldwide website in various languages for a small fee.
-Click on http://export.gov/fuse/.
+The “Featured U.S. Exporters” (FUSE) site provides information on how you can advertise products on our worldwide website, in various languages, for a small fee.
+Click http://www.export.gov/fuse/ for more information.